isovector/draconian-results/pho.md

 Fairs, festivals and trade shows

-Fairs, festivals and trade shows can return to normal operations with a communicable disease plan.
+Fairs, festivals and trade shows are limited to 50% capacity with a communicable disease plan.